Sponsor:

 Purpose: To increase student engagement for all students at Gwinnett Online Campus while growing leadership skills in student leaders

-Description: Student Leadership meets in person at GOC Fridays for students in grades 3-12 to work on leadership development.
-In addition to GOC Fridays, leaders meet virtually and at monthly in-person meetings on Tuesday afternoons.
+Description: Student Leadership meets monthly virtually and at in-person meetings on Tuesday afternoons.
 Executive Board and Board members will have additional meeting times.
-We host the Back to School Bash, Fall Festival, Winter Social, Gaming Tournament, and the Spring Dances as well as a variety of other activities and events throughout the year that work to increase student engagement.
+We host the Back to School Bash, Fall Carnival, Winter Study Social, Gaming Tournament, and the Spring Dances as well as a variety of other activities and events throughout the year that work to increase student engagement.
 We work in coordination with all the other leadership groups on campus.
-At GOC Fridays, we will focus on developing leadership skills for students so that students can partner with us to make positive changes here at GOC and in our community.
-In addition we have a K-12 Leadership Summit in the Fall and in the spring we have Mini-Leadership Summits for grades 6-8 and 9-12.
+We have a K-12 Leadership Summit in the Fall.

 Teacher and Counselor Leaders will help us to build leadership skills.
 The following individuals work with our students to grow the leader in them: